 Uptime monitoring checks that your website stays permanently online and available.
 It provides an overview and history of the availability of your website and domain.

 Uptime monitoring tools almost always include an alert system so you can instantly know whenever your website goes down.

 Uptime monitoring services often include the possibility to monitor website performance, mainly loading time, from all over the world.

 Uptime monitoring is easy to understand.
-To check uptime, Monitoring services use external serveurs from all over the world to send request to your site.
+To check uptime, Monitoring services use external servers from all over the world to send requests to your site.

 This request gets back with many information:

-We use these information to provide you with uptime and performance charts.
+We use this information to provide you with uptime and performance charts.

 It is exactly the same.
-Monitoring plugins provide you with data from self-hosted serveur.
+Monitoring plugins provide you with data from a self-hosted server.
 This means that you will be alerted even if your WordPress goes down.

 Downtime hurts the professional image of your brand or blog and can ruin any web-related investments.